dwaipayan-dev/SentiPedeAPI-for-movie-review-analysis/README.md

 # URL
 This API is already deployed on the Heroku Server.
 The base URL for the deployed API is: https://sentijouro-mvrvw-analysis-api.herokuapp.com/

+# Model Information
+You can find the model I implemented and used in this API here: https://www.kaggle.com/dwaipy/metacritic-inference-script.
+The model supports a word limit of 150 words.